xbxsxp9/Pathwise_TTC/README.md

   </video>
 </p>

-More qualitative results and comparison videos are available on the [project page](https://ttc-1231.github.io/).
+More qualitative results and comparison videos are also available on the [project page](https://ttc-1231.github.io/).

 ---